trinitylake-io/trinitylake/docs/format/tree/b-epsilon-tree.md

 When reading, the reader starts from the root node and go down just like in B-tree.
 However, in addition to walking the tree, it needs to apply any messages in the write buffers at runtime to derive the latest value of a given key.
+This is technically a **Merge-on-Read** for people that are familiar with that terminology.

 ## Compaction

 Because of the delayed write mechanism using write buffer, a compaction is possible against the tree, where the process can force flush all the messages in the buffers to the corresponding keys to clear up the buffer space.
+The process is not necessary because eventually the writes would bring down all the write buffers to the right nodes to be applied, but doing compaction wisely would improve the write performance further.